Coagulation: Coagulation cascade

 Modern coagulation pathway.
 Hand-drawn composite from similar drawings presented by Professor Dzung Le, MD, PhD, at UCSD Clinical Chemistry conferences on 14 and 21 October 2014.
 Original schema from Introduction to Hematology by Samuel I. Rapaport.
-2nd ed.; Lippencott: 1987.
+2nd ed.; Lippincott: 1987.
 Dr Le added the factor XI portion based on a paper from about year 2000.
 Dr. Le's similar drawings presented the development of this cascade over 6 frames, like a comic.

 The coagulation cascade of secondary hemostasis has two initial pathways which lead to fibrin formation.
 These are the contact activation pathway (also known as the intrinsic pathway), and the tissue factor pathway (also known as the extrinsic pathway), which both lead to the same fundamental reactions that produce fibrin.
 It was previously thought that the two pathways of coagulation cascade were of equal importance, but it is now known that the primary pathway for the initiation of blood coagulation is the tissue factor (extrinsic) pathway.
 The pathways are a series of reactions, in which a zymogen (inactive enzyme precursor) of a serine protease and its glycoprotein co-factor are activated to become active components that then catalyze the next reaction in the cascade, ultimately resulting in cross-linked fibrin.
 Coagulation factors are generally indicated by Roman numerals, with a lowercase a appended to indicate an active form.

 The coagulation factors are generally enzymes called serine proteases, which act by cleaving downstream proteins.
 The exceptions are tissue factor, FIV, FV, FVIII, FXIII.
 Tissue factor, FV, and FVIII are glycoproteins; Factor IV is a calcium ion; and Factor XIII is a transglutaminase.
 The coagulation factors circulate as inactive zymogens.

 The coagulation cascade is therefore classically divided into three pathways.
 The tissue factor and contact activation pathways both activate the "final common pathway" of factor X, thrombin and fibrin.